SamanthaBueno/DataBase3SamanthaBueno/README.md

 Hi Prof. Trevera!

-I'm trying to do what he asked: v xD
+I'm trying to do what you said :v xD